Click the Banner back to Index

 If you are a believer, did you know that you are a spiritual billionaire?
 Read II Corinthians 8:9 and answer why Jesus become poor and died for us.

-II Corinthians 8:9 “For ye know the grace of our Lord Jesus Christ, that, though he was rich, yet for your sakes he became poor, that ye through his _________ might be _________.”
+II Corinthians 8:9 “For ye know the grace of our Lord Jesus Christ, that, though he was rich, yet for your sakes he became poor, that ye through his _________ might be ___________.”

-There is a problem with is because often we fail to realize how truly rich, we really are.
+Because often we fail to realize how truly rich, we really are.
 We Christians we had been more than a billionaire all our lives.
 We never took advantage of what we had.
 We must not forget that the believer is a child of the King but often we are living daily as a very poor person instead of living like a prince.

 The purpose why the book of Ephesians was written to show us and make us aware that how rich we are and to always remind us of all the blessings that we have in Christ.
 Read Ephesians 1:3 and complete the missing words.

-Ephesians 1:3 “Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all _________ ___________ in heavenly places in Christ:”
+Ephesians 1:3 “Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all ______ ______ in heavenly places in Christ:”

 We can find spiritual blessings when one is in Christ in the first three chapters of Ephesians.